 What Is ISO 14001 Certification?

-Systematically manages environmental risks and impacts
+Systematically identifies and manages environmental risks and impacts

 Complies with applicable environmental laws and regulations